tskj/christmas-calendars/2019/tail-recursion.md

 ## Addendum

-In many popular languages such as Python and JavaScript there is no implementation mainstream implementation of the language which implements tail recursion, so even if you write your functions in a tail recursive style, it has no effect.
+In many popular languages such as Python and JavaScript there is no implementation of the language which implements tail recursion, so even if you write your functions in a tail recursive style, it has no effect.

 We can however implement it ourselves if we want to do many and deep recursions, without blowing the stack, using a technique known as _trampolining_.
 In this technique we write our functions in a tail recursive style, but instead of evaluating our function recursively before returning, we instead return the function we want called and the argument we want to call it with.
-Then we wrap this in a loop which is responsible for calling it repeatedly, until the function signals it is done.
+Then we wrap this in a loop which is responsible for calling it repeatedly, until the function signals that it is done.
 We signal this by returning a special value, such as undefined, instead of the function, when we reach the base case.

 Here is an implementation in JS.